 Most products fall into the few categories discussed below, but each has unique characteristics and installation requirements.
-In all cases, review the product specs and, if possible, look at an installation before purchasing.
+In all cases, review the product specs and, if possible, look at a few installations before purchasing.

 In general, composite decking materials are dimensionally stable, resistant to the elements, and can be worked and installed more or less like wood decking.
 Special screws designed for composite decking leave a clean hole without dimpling around the screw head.
 Most solid products cannot exceed 16-inch on-center framing, and they feel a little bouncy underfoot due to the material’s greater flexibility (low modulus of elasticity) compared to wood.